 It is easy to see that even an arbitrarily high $\sigbg\rightarrow \infty$ does not save the wave from breaking.
 Indeed, consider a wave with $E$ oscillating between $\pm \Em$.
 As the wave expands from small radii, where $\Em(r)\ll \Bbg(r)$, the ratio $\Em/\Bbg\propto r^2$ grows and eventually approaches $1/2$ at some radius $\Rm$.
-At this moment, the minimum $E=-\Em=-\Bbg/2$ occurs with \beq E=-B, \quad \beta=-1, \quad \gamma\rightarrow\infty, \quad \c\rightarrow 0. \eeq An arbitrarily high $\sigbg$ does not prevent the reduction of $\sigma=\c\sigbg$ to small values, which reduces the speed of $C^+$ characteristics, $dr/dt<1$.
-The characteristics become bent and eventually collide, forming a shock.
-This process is illustrated in Figure~1.
+At this moment, the minimum $E=-\Em=-\Bbg/2$ and \beq E=-B, \quad \beta=-1, \quad \gamma\rightarrow\infty, \quad \c\rightarrow 0. \eeq An arbitrarily high $\sigbg$ does not prevent the decrease of $\sigma=\c\sigbg$, which reduces the speed of $C^+$ characteristics, $dr_+/dt<c$.
+The characteristics become bent and eventually collide, forming a shock (Figure~3).